Understanding the RFP Request: A Comprehensive Guide to Crafting Winning Proposals

 Question classification and routing

-AI models trained on hundreds of thousands of RFP questions automatically categorize incoming questions (technical, pricing, legal, compliance) and route to appropriate subject matter experts.
-This eliminates the 3-4 hour manual triage process for complex RFPs.
+AI models trained on RFP questions automatically categorize incoming questions (technical, pricing, legal, compliance) and route to appropriate subject matter experts.
+This eliminates manual triage processes for complex RFPs.

 Response generation from unstructured content